Performing Groups for Youth (PGY)

 • Ages: 4–14 years old

-• Schedule: Each class meets 1–2 hours once a week for approximately 16 weeks of rehearsal, with the last week as dress rehearsal followed by Friday and Saturday night shows; the winter semester runs from late August or early September to a mid-January performance, and the spring semester runs from the end of January to mid-May performances.
+• Schedule: Each class meets 1–2 hours once a week for approximately 16 weeks of rehearsal, with the last week as dress rehearsal followed by shows on Friday and Saturday night; the winter semester runs from late August or early September to a performance in mid-January, and the spring semester runs from the end of January to performances in mid-May.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.